Vision, Mission, Values

 Filling a Critical Gap

-Educopia was founded in 2006 to fill a critical gap in the information management landscape by providing a lightweight, inexpensive administrative infrastructure to facilitate and coordinate the work of collaborative communities.
+Educopia was founded in 2006 to fill a critical gap in the information management landscape by providing an administrative infrastructure to facilitate and coordinate the work of collaborative communities.

-We created an organizational structure that would energize a community of players to do their work in concert for mutual benefit and maximum impact — while ensuring that the joint work serves to complement, not supplant, the vital work done in their local institutions.
+We created an organizational structure that would energize a community of players to do their work in concert for mutual benefit and maximum impact — while ensuring that the joint work serves to complement and amplify the vital work done in their local organizations.

 Casting a Wider Net